Smeueg/Dotfiles/README.md

 ## TODO
 - Create a better dotfiles management script
-- Finish firefox theming (Add css for stackoverflow and it's siblings, duckduckgo, gitlab, github, and reddit)
+- Finish firefox theming (Add css for stackoverflow and it's siblings, gitlab, github, and reddit)
 - Add a gtk theme
 - Add a license
-- Try out vifm
+- Finish previewer

 ## Recommendations (from myself)